Trace Draw is an app that was originally designed to facilitate drawing from an image, similar to camera lucida drawing.

 With curve selection enabled, select a rectangle as before, but this time, an entire curve is selected.
 If more than one curve falls within the selection rectangle, the one with the most points in the selection rectangle is selected.

-When a curve is selected using the select tool, after the edit screen is dismissed, each of the points is identified with a red circle.
+When a curve is selected using the select tool, the curves icon is activated.
+From there, the user can either select Curve Details or Edit Shape.
+If Edit Shape is selected, each of the points is identified with a red circle.
 After deactivating the select tool, these points can be moved.
-By using the simplify button in the curve edit screen, points are removed until only the essential points remain.
+If instead Curve Details is selected, the curve edit screen will be displayed.
+One of the options there is a Simplify tab. | By using the simplify button in the curve edit screen, points are removed until only the essential points remain.
 This is useful to use before moving the points, because this way there are fewer points to move.
-Additionally, by simplifying the curves, the project is smaller and so is a generated SVG file.
+Additionally, by simplifying the curves, the project is smaller and so is a generated SVG file. |

 If the Option button is enabled, then when a curve selection is performed, all curves that lie at least partially within the selection rectangle are selected.
-However, red dots are not placed over each point.
-In this mode, the points cannot be moved.
-Instead, the curve properties (like line thickness) can be adjusted.
-Any adjustment made applies to all the curves in the selection.

 This button is a toggle.
 The default value is Open, showing a pencil icon.
 The alternate value is Filled, showing a paintbrush icon.
 When open, new curves drawn are drawn as lines using the active color and line width.
 When filled, the scratch layer displays as with the open curve.
 However, when the curve is copied to the active layer, a line is drawn connecting the last point to the first point and then filled in.
 By not filling in the curve until it is copied, it is easier to draw a filled curve, because it doesn't obscure the lower layers.

-When the button is set to Open, an open curve is drawn using the primary color.
-When the button is set to Closed, a closed curve is filled with the primary color.
-If the border color is set, the border will be drawn with that color.
-When the button is set to Force, a line is drawn with a thickness determined by the force applied to the pencil.
-This is actually rendered as a closed curve.
+When the button is set to Open, an open curve is drawn using the primary color. | When the button is set to Closed, a closed curve is filled with the primary color.
+If the border color is set, the border will be drawn with that color. | When the button is set to Force, a line is drawn with a thickness determined by the force applied to the pencil.
+This is actually rendered as a closed curve. |

 The Color button displays a color picker tool that is initiated with the currently selected color.
 The center square displays a preview of the color.
 There are four sliders that can be used to adjust hue, saturation, lightness, and alpha.
+New in version 3, colors used in the project are shown as swatches to the right of the picker sliders.
+These are shown in order of lightness in two sections.
+The top section lists single colors.
+The bottom section shows gradients.
+For gradients, the border uses the same gradient as the center of the swatch but in the opposite direction, to help emphasize the gradient.

 If the alpha slider is adjusted, the center of the project will be revealed through the transparency.

 Adjust any of the 4 sliders to adjust the color.
 The backgrounds of each slider are adjusted to show the range of colors available when adjusting just that slider.
 All 4 slider backgrounds are updated when any slider is used.
 Tap away from the picker tool (iPad) or press the red close button (Mac) to dismiss the picker tool without choosing a color.
-Tap the square color swatch to choose the color.
+Tap the square color swatch to choose the color. (note that if the alpha slider is moved to the left, the color shown includes color in whatever is below the color picker)

 If the option button is active a secondary color is selected.
 If a secondary color is selected, any curve drawn will be rendered using a gradient.
 The first point on the curve is the location of the primary color.
 The farthest point from the first point is the location of the secondary color.
 These points can be edited using the gradient edit tool.